pfdubois/BridgeBidding/source/AdvancedMajor.rst

    pair: raise; major
    pair: convention; Bergen raise (of a major)

-Bergen Raises emphasize distinguishing three-card from four-card limit raises.
+Bergen Raises emphasize distinguishing three-card from |4ormore|-card limit raises.
 A four-card raise has a great deal more potential for game than a three-card raise.
 Also, we get a :term:`mixed raise` and a :term:`preemptive` raise.